-Since it has been shown repeatedly that NWP models generally produce superior QPF than nowcasting systems beyond a few forecast hours, it is logical to blend radar echo extrapolation with a numerical model to generate a seamless 0-6 hour forecast.
-NIMROD (Nowcasting and Initialization for Modelling Using Regional Observation Data System, Golding 1998) was likely the first system which blended radar echo extrapolation with a numerical model.
-For the first hour nowcast the extrapolation of the observed precipitation field was given full weight and it was gradually relaxed with increasing lead time to where the model eventually received full weight.
-Figure 1 shows an example of forecast skill4 versus forecast length for extrapolation (black line), NWP (blue line), corrected NWP (green line) and extrapolation blended with corrected NWP (red line).
-It should be noted that Figure 1 (and other skill score figures in this paper) does not include confidence intervals.
 Although not ideal, they suffice to serve the main purpose of this review article.
-Improvement on the use of appropriate metrics of forecast skill for convective precipitation prediction is one of the areas that deserve attention in the future and some discussions will be given in the last section.
-Figure 1 is based on skill scores for July 2012 for the eastern two thirds of the U.S. obtained from the aviation forecast system called CoSPA (Consolidated Storm Prediction for Aviation, Pinto et al. 2010).
-Extrapolation is based on the CIWS algorithm while the 3km High Resolution Rapid Refresh (HRRR) model supplies the model forecast data.
+Improvement in the use of appropriate metrics of forecast skill for convective precipitation prediction is one of the areas that deserve attention in the future, and some discussions will be given in the last section.
+Figure 1 is based on skill scores for July 2012 for the eastern two-thirds of the United States obtained from the aviation forecast system called Consolidated Storm Prediction for Aviation (CoSPA; Pinto et al. 2010).
+Extrapolation is based on the CIWS algorithm, while the 3-km High-Resolution Rapid Refresh (HRRR) model supplies the model forecast data.
 The corrected NWP is the HRRR model after intensity and position errors have been corrected through comparison with extrapolation.
-Blended forecasts evaluated in Figure 1 were generated by blending the CIWS extrapolation forecasts with the corrected HRRR model forecast data.
+Blended forecasts evaluated in Fig. 1 were generated by blending the CIWS extrapolation forecasts with the corrected HRRR model forecast data.
 Figure 1 shows that after five hours the model skill, while low, exceeds that of extrapolation.
-The corrected model forecast skill exceeds that of extrapolation at a forecast lead of 4 hours.
-Key to this level of model skill is the fact that latent heat estimated from radar reflectivity data are used to provide the model improved initial conditions wherever storms are present.
-The blending of the corrected model forecasts with extrapolation forecasts allows for a smooth transition from extrapolation to model forecasts.
-Similar figures have been shown for numerous years starting with Browning (1980), Doswell (1986) and Austin et al. (1987).
+The corrected model forecast skill exceeds that of extrapolation at a forecast lead of four hours.
+Key to this level of model skill is the fact that latent heat estimated from radar reflectivity data is used to provide the model improved initial conditions wherever storms are present.
+The blending of the corrected model forecasts with extrapolation forecasts allows for a smooth transition from the extrapolation to model forecasts.
+Similar figures have been shown for numerous years starting with Browning (1980), Doswell (1986), and Austin et al. (1987).
 A recent paper by Sokol and Zacharov (2012) described a new blending method that assimilates the extrapolated radar reflectivity using a nudging technique.
-The primary two points from Fig. 1 are the rapid decrease in extrapolation skill with increasing forecast length, and the low skill afforded by all techniques for lead-times greater than 3 hours.
-The decrease in skill by extrapolation is related to the size and organization of the precipitation (Wilson 1966 and reproduced in Wilson et al. 1998.
+The primary two points from Fig. 1 are the rapid decrease in extrapolation skill with increasing forecast length and the low skill afforded by all techniques for lead times greater than three hours.
+The decrease in skill by extrapolation is related to the size and organization of the precipitation [Wilson (1966) and reproduced in Wilson et al. (1998)].